Minister gives Dunnes workers collective bargaining commitment

 In the aftermath of yesterday’s nationwide industrial action by 6,000 Dunnes Stores workers, the Minister for Business and Employment Ged Nash has written to Mandate Trade Union stating he will be enacting collective bargaining legislation by mid-2015.

-Prior to the strike, Mandate had written to the Minister seeking an announcement on the likely date for the enactment of meaningful legislation which could have prevented yesterday’s Dunnes Stores strike.
+written to the Minister seeking an announcement on the likely date for the enactment of meaningful legislation which could have prevented yesterday’s Dunnes Stores strike.
 The Minister has now responded stating the new legislation will be implemented within months and would “provide a strong and effective remedy where employers refuse to negotiate by way of collective bargaining”.

 Mandate welcomes this timely commitment which will give real hope to Dunnes Stores workers and hundreds of thousands of other workers in similar circumstances across the country.